aeturrell/coding-for-economists/wrkflow-automating-outputs.md

 # Automating Outputs

 In this chapter, you'll learn how to automate the inclusion of figures, tables, and code in your outputs.
 Much of what you'll see in this chapter is possible in a wide range of languages (not just Python).
-The first section assumes some familiarity with the $\LaTeX$ typesetting language.
+The first section assumes you're writing a document or presentation using the $\LaTeX$ typesetting language.

-## Including code outputs in documents and presentations
+## Including code outputs in LaTeX documents and presentations

-Let's say you're writing a paper, using $\LaTeX$, or presentation, using $\LaTeX$ and beamer.
+Let's say you're writing a paper, using $\LaTeX$, or a presentation, using $\LaTeX$ and beamer.
 (Perhaps you'd like the final document or presentation to be in Word, Powerpoint-that's okay too, but let's assume you're *writing* it in $\LaTeX$.)

 Including code outputs is pretty simple, but is slightly different for figures and tables (the two main outputs you might include).